Linux-RISC/Reanimator/install_guide.md

 6.5.22: Select option "13. admin" --> "15. load filename" --> irix@rbpi:i/6.5.22.txt --> "21. return"<br>
 6.5.30: Select option "13. admin" --> "15. load filename" --> irix@rbpi:i/6.5.30.txt --> "21. return"<br>
 6.5.7: Select option "13. admin" --> "15. load filename" --> irix@rbpi:i/6.5.7.txt --> "21. return"<br>
+2022/07/15 update: It seems that NFS is not installed.
+After installation, reboot and install the source irix@rbpi:i/IRIX/irix65x/nfs/dist.<br>
 <br>
 If there is no selections file for your IRIX version, you must write the sources manually: select option "1. from [source]" and add the right sources, you can type "rbpi" or "debian" for server name, SKIP "/" before "i".
 For example:<br>
 <br>